12.1. An Introduction To Polymorphism

 • May have different return types

-• Are defined in two classes that are related by inheritance
+• Are defined in two classes related by inheritance

 • Must have the same name